Kyle Farmer Player Props: Twins vs. Tigers

 - Farmer is hitting .270 with three doubles, four home runs and eight walks.

-- Farmer has picked up a hit in 21 of 38 games this year, with multiple hits nine times.
+- Farmer has picked up a hit in 22 of 39 games this season, with multiple hits nine times.

-- In 10 games this year (26.3%), Farmer has picked up an RBI, and in three of those games (7.9%) he had two or more.
+- Farmer has had an RBI in 10 games this year (25.6%), including three multi-RBI outings (7.7%).
 He has also driven home three or more of his team's runs in two contests.

+- In 17 of 39 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.